kishore1110/TaskManager/README.md

-A simplt TODO list using React
+A simple TODO list using React